 There are a lot of reasons why your AC system freezes up in Canada.
 Nearly all of them typically need pro AC repair.

-Checking the air filter isn’t dirty and airflow isn’t lowered are the only tasks you can safely handle on your own.
-If you need to put in a new the filter, you can accelerate the defrosting process by switching off the system and turning on the fan.
+Double-checking the air filter isn’t dirty and airflow isn’t decreased are the only tasks you can safely handle on your own.
+If you need to install a new the filter, you can accelerate the defrosting process by disabling the system and using the fan.
 If you have a heat pump, you can turn it to heat mode until the ice has melted.

 After the ice disappears, move the temperature back to normal.
 If your system freezes a second time, call Service Experts Heating & Air Conditioning to take care of the problem.